dairiki/all-lektor-packages/README.md

 what bits are used by externally.

-Currently distributions of interest are located by searching PyPI for distributions tagged with the `Framework :: Lektor` Trove classifier.
+Currently distributions of interest are located by searching PyPI for distributions which either have `lektor` in their name, or are tagged with the `Framework :: Lektor` Trove classifier.

 ## Usage